walterhiggins/WMPJS/book-outline.md

 #### Reloading plugins

 Another useful command you should know about is the `reload` command.
 This command will unload all of the server's plugins and then load them up again.
 This is a faster and more convenient way of reloading plugins than shutting down the server and restarting it.
 If you manage a server with many players connected and want to install a new version of a plugin then the `reload` command lets you load the plugin without shutting down your server and disconnecting players.

+### Connnecting to your server
+To check that your server is running and accepting connections follow these steps:

+1. Launch the Minecraft game as you would normally.
+2. Once Minecraft has launched and you have logged in, click on the 'Multiplayer' button.
+3. If this is the first time you're connecting to your own server click the 'Add Server' button.
+If it's not the first time you've connected to your own server skip to step 8.
+4. Fill in the Server Name field.
+You can call the server any name you like.
+The default name, Minecraft Server, will do if you can't think of something imaginative right now.
+5. In the Server Address field you should type `localhost` .
+As mentioned earlier, `localhost` is a special server address meaning 'the same computer'.
+You could also type `127.0.0.1` which is the IP Address of localhost (servers usually have a name and/or address and it's usually possible to connect to them using either name or address).
+Type either `localhost` *or* `127.0.0.1` but not both; either one will do fine.
+6. Once you've entered the Server Address, click the 'Done' button.
+7. The new server you just added should appear in the list of servers.
+If it's not visible, use the scroll bar to scroll down.
+If you have already added other servers it may not appear at the top of the list.
+Because you've added this server using the 'Add Server' button rather than the 'Direct Connect' button, it should appear in the list of multiplayer servers every time you launch Minecraft.
+8. Select the server and click the 'Join Server' button.

+If you get an error when trying to connect, ensure that your server is first running (See the earlier section on starting your server).
+If your server is not running you will see an error *Failed to connect to the server. java.net.ConnectException: Connection refused:'.
+If you see this error, click the 'Back to Title Screen' button then start your server and try again.

+Once you've logged into your server take a look around.
+It's important that you have operator (Administrator) privileges on your own server.
+You can check to ensure you have the right privileges by issuing the `/op <player>` command (replacing <player> with your own Minecraft username).
+If you can run this command without error then you're all set up.
+If you see a warning message *You do not have permission to perform this command.* then you'll need to make yourself an operator from the server console window.
+Switch to the Server console window (ALT + TAB on windows, CMD + TAB on OS X) and type `op <player>` replacing <player> with your own username, then switch back to the Minecraft game and try issuing the `op <username>` command from the in-game prompt.
+Once you've verified you have operator permissions, kick back and relax or if you have a spare computer on your home network, invite a friend or family member to join you on your server.
+If this is the first time you've played Minecraft multiplayer with friends or family you'll have great fun.

 ### Achievement Unlocked!
 ![](@@nextAchievement)